 This is coming in late because I decided to take an impromptu vacation for the Christmas holiday, but I still wanted to get this out there for those of you eager to learn how to do it in a way that actually gets you paid assignments and continued work.
 There are tons of resources out there, and I’ve read most of them.
 Taking that knowledge and my experience, I’m going to give you straightforward advice on how to pitch your article to a publication.

 In the title, I made sure to add that this is specifically for nonfiction articles.
-Pitching a fiction pieces isn’t something that is normally done unless you already have a relationship with the editor and they request one.
-If people are interested in hearing how to do that, sign up for my writing craft email group where I’ll be getting into that topic in the new year.
+Pitching fiction pieces isn’t something that is normally done unless you already have a relationship with the editor and they request one.
+If people are interested in hearing how to do that, check out this masterclass in selling your writing to professional publications.

 Coming Up with Pitches

 The main difference between nonfiction and fiction, when it comes to publishing, is that nonfiction pieces oftentimes don’t need to be written first.
 Many publications’ guidelines will directly state that writers should wait to hear back when it comes to writing their article idea.

 That’s because editors use pitches to determine whether or not a writer’s idea is ‘good enough’ to be published.
 Good enough is determined by 5 factors:

 - Is the article suited for the audience